RakeshGanapathy/rad/JDBC/README.md

 * pointer can be moved multiple times
 * pointer can be moved in random order

-by default Resultset are not scrollable you can explicitely specify the result set as scrollable
+by default Resultset are not scrollable, You can explicitely specify the result set as scrollable

 Statement stmt = con.createStatement(ResultSet.TYPE_SCROLL_SENSITIVE,...);